absmach/supermq/docs/messaging.md

  Subtopics are generic and multilevel, You can use any prefix with any level depth.
 However for the sake of simplicity we recommend to keep it simple and design your topics at max 2 or 3 level depth.

+ Topic with subtopics are propagated to NATS broker in the following format

+ `channel.<channel_id>.<optional_subtopic>`

+ Subscription directly to NATS on our example channel with subtopic

+ `channels/<channel_id>/messages/bedroom/temperature` would be in format `channel.<channel_id>.bedroom.temperature`

+ For more information and examples checkout [official nats.io documentation](https://nats.io/documentation/writing_applications/subscribing/)

 ## CoAP

 CoAP adapter implements CoAP protocol using underlying UDP and according to [RFC 7252](https://tools.ietf.org/html/rfc7252).
 To send and receive messages over CoAP, you can use [Copper](https://github.com/mkovatsc/Copper) CoAP user-agent.
 To set the add-on, please follow the installation instructions provided [here](https://github.com/mkovatsc/Copper#how-to-integrate-the-copper-sources-into-firefox).
 Once the Mozilla Firefox and Copper are ready and CoAP adapter is running locally on the default port (5683), you can navigate to the appropriate URL and start using CoAP.
 The URL should look like this: